astrolabsoftware/spark-kernel-nersc/README.md

 ### Apache Spark for DESC members (recommended)

-Create a kernel with python DESC environment (based on `desc-python`).
+Create a kernel with python DESC environment (based on `desc-python`) and Apache Spark.
 On Cori, just launch:

 ```
 python desc-kernel.py \